-Former FBI Agent talks random attacks amid Northeast Wichita stabbing
+Former FBI agent talks random attacks amid northeast Wichita stabbing

 Police have said they believe the attack was random.

-Former FBI special agent, Michael Tabman said although no obvious connection has been made between the suspect and victim, he believes this type of crim is much different than most attacks.
+Former FBI special agent Michael Tabman said although no obvious connection has been made between the suspect and victim, he believes this type of crime is much different than most attacks.

 “The knife is sometimes believed to be something that is a little bit more intimate, personal, which is why we might believe there might be a connection within the perpetrator’s mind,” said Tabman.
 “There’s not an actual connection.”